yuenalaw/languageappreport/main.typ

 An interesting aspect about Chinese is the fact there are no spaces between words.
 Word segmentation is thus difficult, as we cannot simply split sentences based on the whitespace character.
 Chinese characters additionally can have their own meaning by themselves, or be combined with other characters to form different words.

 One example is given from an article on chinese word segmentation @chinesewordseg.
-The phrase: “你们研究所有十个图书馆” can have multiple meanings depending on which characters you combine.
+The phrase: '你们研究所有十个图书馆' can have multiple meanings depending on which characters you combine.

 One interpretation is:

-你们(“you”)/研究(“to study”)/所有(“all”)/十(“ten”)/个( classifier)/图书馆(“library”), meaning "you go study all the 10 libraries!".
+你们('you')/研究('to study')/所有('all')/十('ten')/个(classifier)/图书馆('library'), meaning 'you go study all the 10 libraries!'.

 Another interpretation could be:

-你们(“you”)/研究所(“institute”)/有(“to have”)/十(“ten”)/个(classifier)/图书馆(“library”), meaning "your institute has 10 libraries!"
+你们('you')/研究所('institute')/有('to have')/十('ten')/个(classifier)/图书馆('library'), meaning 'your institute has 10 libraries!'

 Therefore, I decided to use a library for Chinese segmentation.
 In this process, I tried both Jieba and Stanza, however settled with Stanza due to the more advanced features Stanza offered, such as position of word (POS) tagging (categorizing a word as an adjective, adverb etc), lemmatization (finding the word's root), as well as segmentation.